Developing a Vuser script includes the steps shown below. This topic provides an overview of the fifth step, debugging a Vuser script.

-- For concept details on breakpoints, see Working with Breakpoints.
+- For concept details on breakpoints, see Use breakpoints.

 When working in Script view, VuGen lets you place bookmarks at various locations within your script.
 You can navigate between the bookmarks to help analyze and debug your code.

 The Watch pane enables you to monitor variables and expressions while a script runs.
 You can monitor variables and expressions only when execution of a Vuser script is in the Paused state.
 To display the Watch pane, click View > Debug > Watch.
-For details on using the Watch pane, see Watching Expressions and Variables.
+For details on using the Watch pane, see Watch expressions and variables.

 If you want to examine the Replay log messages for a specific step or function, right-click the step in the Editor and select Go To Step in Replay Log.
 VuGen places the cursor at the start of the corresponding step in the Output pane's Replay log.